-The Fed cuts interest rate for first time in 2025
+The Fed cuts interest rate for second time in 2025

-The Federal Reserve slashed its benchmark interest rate for the first time on Wednesday since December 2024 – the first cut during Trump’s second term.
-The current rate is 4.08%, effective Sept.
-19, 2025.
+The Federal Reserve slashed its benchmark interest rate for the second time on Wednesday since December 2024 – the second cut during Trump’s second term.

 The Fed has held rates steady in 2025, drawing criticism from the president who vowed to combat inflation in his second term.